Sawmill: Industrial Revolution

 Early mills had been taken to the forest, where a temporary shelter was built, and the logs were skidded to the nearby mill by horse or ox teams, often when there was some snow to provide lubrication.
 As mills grew larger, they were usually established in more permanent facilities on a river, and the logs were floated down to them by log drivers.
 Sawmills built on navigable rivers, lakes, or estuaries were called cargo mills because of the availability of ships transporting cargoes of logs to the sawmill and cargoes of lumber from the sawmill.

-The next improvement was the use of circular saw blades, perhaps invented in England in the late 18th century, but perhaps in 17th-century Netherlands.
+The next major improvement was the use of circular saw blades, perhaps invented in England in the late 18th century, or perhaps earlier in 17th-century Netherlands.
 Soon thereafter, millers used gangsaws, which added additional blades so that a log would be reduced to boards in one quick step.
 Circular saw blades were extremely expensive and highly subject to damage by overheating or dirty logs.
 A new kind of technician arose, the sawfiler.
 Sawfilers were highly skilled in metalworking.
 Their main job was to set and sharpen teeth.
 The craft also involved learning how to hammer a saw, whereby a saw is deformed with a hammer and anvil to counteract the forces of heat and cutting.
 Modern circular saw blades have replaceable teeth, but still need to be hammered.